A new algebraic approach to genome rearrangement models: More general models of genomes

 \begin{lemma} Let $G$ be a finite group with subgroup $Z\subseteq G$. \begin{enumerate} \item[(i)] For each $g\in G$, define $[g]: = \{zg : z\in Z\}$.
 Then the sets $\{[g] : g\in G\}$ are equivalence classes of $G$.
 For each $g\in G$, $\left|[g]\right| = |Z|$. \item[(ii)] For each $g\in G$, define $[g]_D: = \{zgz^{\prime} : z,z^{\prime}\in Z\}$.
 Then the sets $\{[g]_D : g\in G\}$ are equivalence classes of $G$. \end{enumerate} \end{lemma} \begin{proof} Since the sets $[g]$ and $[g]_D$ for $g\in G$ are respectively right cosets and double cosets of $G$ with respect to the subgroup $Z$, it is clear that they are equivalence classes. \end{proof}

-We use the label `$D$' for the classes defined in (ii) to refer to the double coset structure of the sets $[g]_D$ (noting that this conveniently coincides with the original usage \cite{vjez_circ1} of the label, which referred to the dihedral symmetry in the circular genome case).
-The following statements can be derived directly from the subgroup properties of $Z$ and Lemma \ref{lem:Z-G-classes} (c.f. the corresponding results in Sections \ref{sec:A} and \ref{sec:A0}).
+We use the label `$D$' for the classes defined in (ii) above to refer to the double coset structure of the sets $[g]_D$ (noting that this conveniently coincides with the original usage \cite{vjez_circ1} of the label, which referred to the dihedral symmetry in the circular genome case).
+The following statements can be derived directly from the subgroup properties of $Z$ and Lemma \ref{lem:Z-G-classes} (c.f. the corresponding results in Section \ref{sec:A}).

 \begin{proposition} Let $G$ be a finite group with subgroup $Z\subseteq G$.
 Let $\cA$ and $\cA_0$ respectively be the genome algebra and the class algebra of $G$ with $Z$ and $\zee$ the symmetry element of $\cA$ and $\cA_0$.
 Then \begin{enumerate} \item[(i)] $\zee$ is idempotent, $\zee$ is a left identity in $\cA$, and $\zee$ is the identity in $\cA_0$; \item[(ii)] $\cA$ has a basis of the form $\{\zee g : g\in G\} = \{ \zee g_1, \ldots , \zee g_K\}$ and